News | Mar. 3, 2021

 About Link Logistics

-Link Logistics is the largest U.S.-only operator of last-mile industrial real estate.
-As of December 31, 2023, Link Logistics serves approximately 10,000 customers and owns, has interests in, or has under development logistics facilities that will represent a total of 539 million square feet across key U.S. distribution markets.
+Link Logistics is a leading operator of last-mile logistics real estate.
+As of September 30, 2024, Link Logistics serves approximately 9,000 customers and owns, has interests in, manages or has under development logistics facilities that will represent a total of 520 million square feet across key U.S. distribution markets.
 Established by Blackstone in 2019, Link Logistics has the scale, footprint and proprietary insights, as well as a focus on sustainability, to drive value for our customers and stakeholders.
 For more information regarding the Company, please visit www.linklogistics.com.

 Contact: